aravind-ramaswami/arr229/lab12.md

 We can develop a state space model from this linearized model.
 We were able to measure both the angle and angular velocity (this is described in the controller design section).

+The state of the system is the angle and angular velocity.
+Additionally, the control input is the torque applied by the motor to the wheel.

 <img width="109" alt="image" src="https://github.com/user-attachments/assets/44bcadf4-9e62-4827-a03b-0738e4db1280" />

+The system matricies (A,B,C) are shown below.

 <img width="233" alt="image" src="https://github.com/user-attachments/assets/b0d8fdb3-cc07-4d6a-b408-387ac4a5347a" />